DCMiner/embedding-composites/README.rst

 .. code-block:: bash

   python qpu_embed_pegasus.py 4

+If you're running in the Leap IDE, open a Terminal, and then run this command.

 Read through the code and take a look at the structure of the program.
 Notice the basic parts: